Chapter 9

 "Where are you going?"
 Alec calls after Marcus when he turns to leave.

-"You're giving me a headache.
+"You're all giving me a headache.
 I'm going to get some rest.
 Who knows how much longer this peace will last?"

 With that troubling remark, he disappears into his bedroom.

 A while later, I come out of the bathroom and find Carson on the sofa, flipping through channels.
 The TV in here is working.
 The clock says 7:23 P.M.
 One hour since the masked men took Baxter.
-I fall onto the cushion next to Carson.
-"What if Marcus is right?"

-"I mean . . . maybe we're supposed to prove ourselves in some way and only those who do are the winners."
+"I mean...maybe we're supposed to prove ourselves in some way and only those who do are the winners."

 "What's the prize?"